-International Solidarity for Human Rights moves forward in its continue effort to educate, and make people aware, about the importance of the Universal Declaration of Human Rights as a Way of Life.
+International Solidarity for Human Rights is focused in its efforts to educate and advance learning about the importance of the Universal Declaration of Human Rights.

-All the students in this program learn and exercise reading skills, creativity and team work and the most important thing they learn about their inalienable and interconnected Human Rights.
+With the Human Rights Class in a Box, the students learn and exercise reading skills, creativity and team work, and the most important thing, they learn about their inalienable and interconnected Universal Human Rights.

 Respect for all human rights starts at home.
 It starts in our own relationships, neighborhoods, our own schools, workplaces, cities, kitchen tables.

 Subject: Human Rights Education-Learning

 Context: An introduction to the Universal Declaration of Human Rights (UDHR)

 Objective(s): Participants will examine the UDHR and become familiar with the 30 rights it proclaims; the activity promotes and encourages participation, education and learning of the articles of the Universal Declaration of Human Rights through visual art, music, dancing, or any other expression of creativity.